ostdotcom/website-docupony/platform/docs/guides/execute-transactions.md

 ## Executing `user` initiated transactions
 * `User` initiated transactions need to be signed by the user's device keys
 * User's device keys are created and stored in their mobile device.
-So, user initiated transactions (`user-to-company`, `user-to-user`) need to be executed in the mobile app using wallet SDK (available for Android and iOS).
+So, user initiated transactions (`user-to-company`, `user-to-user`) need to be executed in the mobile app using Wallet SDK (available for Android and iOS).
-* To execute the transaction using wallet SDK, you will have to use `executeTransaction` workflow.
+* To execute the transaction using Wallet SDK, you will have to use `executeTransaction` workflow.

 ## Executing `user` initiated transactions in web